-The Group actively fulfilled its responsibilities as an industry-leading enterprise, upheld the corporate mission of "Communication, Innovation, Efficiency", integrated Environmental, Social and Governance ("ESG") concepts into all aspects of operation management, R&D and production, sales, customer services and community engagement, and committed to building a sustainable enterprise and society, so as to create long-term interests for internal and external stakeholders including shareholders, customers, employees and partners, etc.
+The Group actively fulfills its responsibilities as an industry-leading enterprise.
+Upholding the corporate mission of "Communication, Innovation, Efficiency", we integrate Environmental, Social, and Governance ("ESG") concepts into all aspects of operational management, R&D, production, sales, customer service, and community engagement.
+The Group is committed to building a sustainable enterprise and society, so as to create long-term benefits for internal and external stakeholders, including shareholders, customers, employees, and partners.